textX/textX/CONTRIBUTING.md

         $ git clone git@github.com:your_name_here/textX.git

 3. Install your local copy into a virtualenv.
-Assuming you have [virtualenv](https://virtualenv.pypa.io/en/latest) installed, this is how you set up your fork for local development:
+This is how you set up your fork for local development:

         $ cd textX/
-        $ virtualenv venv
+        $ python -m venv venv
         $ source venv/bin/activate
-        $ pip install -r requirements_dev.txt
-        $ pip install -e .
+        $ ./install-dev.sh

     Previous stuff is needed only the first time.
 To continue working on textX later you just do: